 Currently, in the field of civil security in the Baltic Sea Region, there is no common or standard mechanism for utilizing the results from research.
 This means that much of the output from extensive research projects is not reaching practitioners and is not contributing to saving human lives and valuable property.

 The new project Baltic Sea Region (BSR) Research Network on Societal Security (BSR-RNSS), recently funded by the Swedish Institute, aims at filling this gap.
-The consortium behind the project will have two important tasks: to bring research institutions in the region closer to each other and to establish a mechanism for making a better use of research results and connecting them to the practitioners.
-Establishing a network of research institutions focusing on societal security issues will be instrumental in achieving these goals.
+The consortium behind the project will have two important tasks: to bring research institutions in the region closer to each other and to establish a mechanism for making

 The kick-off meeting of the project partners is on 2-3 October 2018 in Stockholm.